phpfunk/alfred-spotify-controls/README.md

-Commands that also send a notification spot now      ::  Current track name, artist, album and duration (can also use i or current) spot artist   ::  Artist and Album Artist if applicable spot album    ::  Album name spot disc     ::  Disc # if available spot time     ::  Track duration (can also use t or duration) spot plays    ::  Total plays for this track (can also use count)
+Commands that also send a notification spot now      ::  Current track name, artist, album and duration (can also use i or current) spot artist   ::  Artist and Album Artist if applicable or search for an artist spot album    ::  Album name of current playing track or search by album spot disc     ::  Disc # if available spot time     ::  Track duration (can also use t or duration) spot plays    ::  Total plays for this track (can also use count)